-Figure 3-1 Figure 3-1 provides an overview of the different components of the DPS.
+Figure 3-1 provides an overview of the different components of the DPS.
 Data originates at the POC, which in this diagram represents a workstation receiving telemetry from the MOC.
 This workstation may be located at either JHU/APL or NRL.
-When at JHU/APL, science and housekeeping data files will be transmitted to NRL via FTP.
-The three (3) types of data available through the SECCHI POC are the Level-0 (MOC-processed) packet files, real-time or unprocessed packet files, and beacon ("space weather") data.
+When at JHU/APL, science and housekeeping data files will be transmitted to NRL via rsync.
+The three (3) types of data available through the SECCHI POC are the Level-0 (MOC-processed) packet files, real-time or unprocessed packet files, and socket playback telemetry.
 The POC will parse the incoming raw telemetry data and will sort the data into image and housekeeping files.
 All processed data are archived at NRL.

-Figure 33-14 SECCHI Data Processing Flow
+Figure 3-1 SECCHI Data Processing Flow